bilgino/angularforddd/README.md

 **» From the viewpoint of frontend development:**

-- Aggregates are immutable datastructures per default
+- Aggregates are immutable objects per default
 - Aggregates don't publish domain events
 - Inter-Aggregate references established by global IDs (primary keys) rather than by object references is optional
 - Aggregates build the foundation for view models